NfNitLoop/electron-typescript-base/README.md

 This is meant as a starting point to writing an Electron application using TypeScript.
 Clone it, and you can start writing TypeScript

 Here's what it handles for you:
  * npm package configuration in [package.json] which installs all dependencies (dev & production) with `npm install`.
- * [Configuration][typings.json] for [typings] to make TypeScript aware of Node and Electron types.
  * bare-bones hello-world interface showing Node access in Electron.

+Note: This branch now uses TypeScript 2.0, which can make use of type definition files in the npm `@types` namespace automatically.
+If you want to stick with TypeScript 1.8, see the `typescript-1.8` branch.

 Running
 -------